spryker/spryker-docs/_drafts/oryx/ssr.md

 ### Why SSR?

-Server-Side Rendering (SSR) has grown in popularity due to its ability to boost web application performance, facilitate effective Search Engine Optimization (SEO), social sharing, and improve Core Web Vitals (CWV).
-CWV are a set of metrics that Google uses to measure aspects of web usability such as loading performance, interactivity, and visual stability.
-By delivering pre-rendered HTML from the server (or even CDN) to the client, SSR leads to quicker initial page load times, enhances the user experience, and can significantly improve CWV scores.
-This bypasses the need for the client's browser to download, parse, and execute JavaScript before displaying the webpage — a fundamental limitation of Client-Side Rendering (CSR).
+Server-Side Rendering (SSR), including Static Site Generation (SSG) as a variant, has grown in popularity due to its ability to boost web application performance, facilitate effective Search Engine Optimization (SEO), social sharing, and improve Core Web Vitals (CWV).
+By delivering pre-rendered HTML from the server (or even CDN) to the client, SSR and SSG lead to quicker initial page load times, enhance the user experience, and can significantly improve CWV scores.
+SSG, in particular, pre-renders HTML at build time, resulting in static HTML, CSS, and JavaScript files that can be served directly from a CDN.
+It is a useful strategy for sites with content that does not change frequently, and can improve performance, scalability, and security.

 ### SSR vs. CSR: Understanding the Differences